 - External Search: As a final step, if no product was found in the internal or official databases, the system had to search the broader internet for suitable alternatives.

-- Accuracy: Early experiments with general-purpose AI models proved unsuccessful.
-The models often “hallucinated,” providing incorrect or non-compliant product recommendations, and struggled to process large, domain-specific files like the 50 MB Excel sheet from the Ministry’s registry.
+- Accuracy: Early experiments with general AI models failed.
+They often “hallucinated,” made wrong product suggestions, and couldn’t handle large files such as the 50 MB Ministry registry.
 They failed to correctly interpret the hierarchy of data sources, often ignoring the strict requirement to prioritize the official registry.

 It became clear that a simple, off-the-shelf solution was not viable.